What You Need To Know About Secondary Infertility

 - Lifestyle factors, for example, underlying health conditions, obesity, etc.

 Whether you already have a child or not, recommendations are the same.
 Females under the age of 35 are typically advised to wait for a year after trying to conceive without success before connecting with a fertility doctor.
 Females 35 or older are typically advised to wait six months before connecting with a fertility doctor.

 Of course, if a known medical condition that could impact fertility is present, then it’s advised to seek care while trying to conceive to help rule it out as a cause.

 How is secondary infertility treated?

 Because the causes of secondary infertility can vary widely, your recommended course of treatment will depend on why your doctor believes you cannot conceive and the best possible course of treatment.
 In vitro fertilization (IVF) is a common treatment used in cases of secondary infertility, and in some situations, an egg donor may be needed if the diagnosis relates to female infertility due to diminished egg quality and quantity.

 If you have been diagnosed with secondary infertility and need an egg donor, contact MyEggBank today.
-We also invite you to learn more about our Live Birth Guarantee Program, an industry first for aspiring parents.
+We also invite you to learn more about our Live Birth Program, an industry first for aspiring parents.